g00dnatur3/opencv-raspicam-bindings/README.md

 	face = {x, width, y, height}

 These are the coordinates of the face inside the grabbed image.
-You can use `crop.crop(image, face)` to crop it out into another image.
+You can use `opencv.crop(image, face, onComplete)` to crop it out into another image.

 ## Sample Code